gipfeli-io/documentation/docs/infrastructure/basics.md

 We chose SonarCloud because

 * It offers a free tier
-* It is usable withing Github Actions workflows and integrates into our workflow
+* It is usable withing GitHub Actions workflows and integrates into our workflow

 ## Presentation & Business Logic